Self-aligned gate: Older methodology

 In early MOSFET fabrication methodologies, the gate was made of aluminum which melts at 660 °C, so it had to be deposited as one of the last steps in the process after all the doping stages had been completed at around 1000 °C.

 The wafer as a whole is first chosen to have a particular electrical quality as biased either positive, or "p", or negative, "n".
-In the illustration the base material is "p" (called n-channel or nMOS).
+In the illustration the base material is "p", so the channels will be made "n", which is known as n-channel or nMOS.
 A mask is then used to produce areas where the negative "n" sections of the transistors will be placed.
 The wafer is then heated to around 1000 °C, and exposed to a doping gas that diffuses into the surface of the wafer to produce the "n" sections.
 A thin layer of insulator material (silicon dioxide) is then grown on top of the wafer.
 Finally, the gate is patterned on top of the insulating layer in a new photo-lithographic operation.
 To ensure the gate actually overlaps the underlying source and drain, the gate material has to be wider than the gap between the n sections, typically as much as three times.
 This wastes space and creates extra capacitance between the gate and the source-drain.
 This parasitic capacitance requires that the entire chip be driven at high power levels to ensure clean switching which is inefficient.
 Additionally, the variation in the misalignment of the gate to the underlying source-drain means that there is high chip-to-chip variability even when they are working properly.